 We showcased this prototype and, in a week, we hit the “5 teams want to install Gravity to test their application” goal we set in order to decide if we should go further in this direction.

 Which we did.
 With the whole team, and armed with the early feedback we got from our discussions with the QA engineers, developers, and project managers who saw our prototype, we defined a new MVP and timeboxed its execution to a quarter.
 We wanted to have our first users actually play with a production-ready application in mid-September.

 And now we are.

 Gravity’s first release scope

-With this first release, we wanted to build the minimal set of features that would enable Agile/DevOps teams to design the most targeted high-level tests suite possible, with the help of usage data.
+With this first release, we wanted to build a minimal set of features that would enable Agile/DevOps teams to design the most targeted high-level test suite possible, with the help of usage data.